Please Donate Click Here

 The Landowners

-It is likely that the landowners who have given permission to Regnum for construction of the turbines have been under contract with Regnum since May/April 2024.
+It is likely that the landowners have been under contract with Regnum since May/April 2024.
 Research indicates that when a wind farm developer approaches a landowner they will typically request a signature for an “option” to grant them access to land for conducting site assessments related to surveying and planning.
 It is possible that as part of this option the landowners have agreed not to talk to the community about their agreement with Regnum.

 By signing the option agreement, the landowner also agrees to enter into a lease agreement with the developer once certain conditions have been met, such as obtaining planning permission, grid connection, and finance.